Gyanvapi Mosque

 The Gyanvapi Mosque is a mosque located in Varanasi, in the state of Uttar Pradesh, India.
+The site was originally an ancient Hindu temple of Shiva or "Kashi Vishveshwara", one of the twelve sacred Jyotirlingas.
 The mosque was constructed in c.
-1678 CE, a decade after Aurangzeb's demolition of a Hindu temple of Shiva that was on the site.
+1678 CE during the reign of the Muslim Mughal Emperor Aurangzeb, a decade after he issued a royal decree (firman) in 1669 ordering the destruction of the ancient Hindu temple.

+A comprehensive ASI survey found that the mosque was constructed on the remains of a pre-existing large Hindu temple.
+The present structure incorporates architectural components of the previous temple, with visible Hindu motifs and sculptures on its pillars.
+However, both Hindus and the Muslims claim the right to the land, and ownership is currently disputed.

 Vishweshwar temple

 A conjectural reconstruction of the temple-plan by James Princep based on remnants and oral evidence of local Brahmins who probably derived from the Kashikhand.
 The dotted line traces the compound of the Gyanvapi mosque.
 Desai finds the presence of mandapas suspect, as accounts of contemporaneous pilgrims did not mention of them;

 The site originally had a Vishweshwar temple devoted to the Hindu deity Shiva.
 It was built by Todar Mal, a premier courtier and minister of Akbar, in conjunction with Narayana Bhatta, a pre-eminent Brahmin scholar of Banaras from Maharashtra, during the late 16th century.

 The temple contributed to the establishment of Banaras as a vaunted center of Brahminic assembly, drawing scholars across the subcontinent esp.
 Maharashtra, for adjudicating a spectrum of disputes concerned with Hindu religious law.
 (Note: Bhattadinakara, a roughly contemporaneous commentary by his grandson attributed the construction of the temple to Narayana Bhatta.)
 Architectural historian Madhuri Desai hypothesizes that the temple was a system of intersecting iwans —a borrowing from Mughal architecture— with prominent pointed arches; it had a carved stone exterior.